 Many students apply to 5-8 certificate programs, including at least one or two programs that represent a reach.
 Some programs conduct admissions procedures with a stronger focus on professional experience than educational background and allow applicants to provide resumes, portfolio work, employer recommendation letters, or other supplemental materials with their application.

-- Application: Applicants to online web development certificate programs submit an application detailing their educational and professional background.
+- Application: Applicants to web development certificate programs submit an application detailing their educational and professional background.
 The application typically takes an hour to complete.
 Some programs permit prospective students to register for classes without submitting an application.

 - Transcripts: Most certificate programs require applicants to submit official transcripts to ensure proper placement and facilitate review of previous coursework.
 Most schools assess small transcript fees for each copy, though some schools omit these fees.
 In some cases, applicants can submit unofficial transcripts and send official copies upon acceptance.